MicrosoftDocs/well-architected/well-architected/security/networking.md

 A DDoS attack is usually a massive, widespread, geographically dispersed abuse of your system's resources that makes it hard to pinpoint and block the source.

-For Azure support to protect against these attacks, see the [Azure DDoS Protection](#azure-ddos-protection) section in this article.
+For Azure support to help protect against these attacks, see the [Azure DDoS Protection](#azure-ddos-protection) section in this article.

 ## Azure facilitation